JoshLaoO/The-Sweet-Spot/docs/business.md

 ## Create a business

-To create a business in FastAPI, input the following format:
+To create a business in FastAPI, follow this format in the request body:

 input: